ConduceInc/conduce-python-api/README.md

 ```

 If you provide an API key for your default user and host you will never have to enter credentials to use that account as long as the API key is valid.

-## Features

-The CLI provides many high level functions.
-These include:

-- Creating API keys
-- Adding and removing datasets
-- Creating a dataset from a CSV or JSON file
-- Listing datasets and other resources

-All CLI functionality is available through `conduce/api.py` and all API functionality should be usable with or without a `.conduceconfig` file.

 ## Conduce Configuration